pxlmady/SERVARE/documentation/SRS-SERVARE.md

 The project is a highly-optimised 3D game on PC in a low-poly style.
 The story is designed to showcase beautiful landscapes and environments, allowing the players to fully immerse themselves in the storyline of this fantasy adventure game.
 It also provides enjoyment through mechanics that enable players to overcome engaging challenges.

 ### 1.3 Definitions, Acronyms and Abbreviations
+///

 ### 1.4 References
 1. ISO/IEC 9126 - Software Quality Standards.
 2. Playdead’s INSIDE and LIMBO - Gameplay, Visual and Sound Design Style Analysis.
-3. Unity Documentation - Physics and Animation Systems.
+3. Unity(version 2022.3.47f1) Documentation - Physics and Animation Systems.
 4. Game Design Patterns in Low-Poly Environments, John Smith, 2023.
 5. API Documentation for Steam Integration, Steamworks Developer Portal.